great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_filesystem_datasource.rst

             When executed, ``test_yaml_config`` will instantiate the component and run through a ``self_check`` procedure to verify that the component works as expected.

-            In the case of a Datasource, this means
+            **Note** : In the current example, the yaml config will only create a connector to the datasource for the current session.
+After you exit python, the datasource and configuration will be gone.
+To make the datasource and configuration persistent, please add information to  ``great_expectations.yml`` in your ``great_expectations/`` directory.

+            ``self_check`` will do the following:

-                1. confirming that the connection works,
+                1. confirm that the connection works,
-                2. gathering a list of available DataAssets (e.g. tables in SQL; files or folders in a filesystem), and
+                2. gather a list of available DataAssets (e.g. tables in SQL; files or folders in a filesystem), and
                 3. verify that it can successfully fetch at least one Batch from the source.

             The output will look something like this: